d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 Looking at the data set and the summary statistics is only one way to display the data.
 We will also want to create a visualization or picture of the data.
 A **frequency bar plot** is used to display categorical data as a count or frequency.
 Since our variable has two levels, correct or incorrect, we will create two bars---one for each level.

 7. Plot the observed class data using a frequency bar plot.
+Be sure to add a scale to the y-axis.

 \begin{center}\includegraphics[width=0.4\linewidth]{images/barplot_martian} \end{center}